Art-A-Hack/art-a-hack.github.io/app/_projects/2015/multi-faceted-bass.md

 ---
-layout    : project
-bodyid    : "projects"
-bodyclass : "content post"

-title       : The Multi-Faceted Bass projectid   : "multi-faceted-bass" teaser		: "Transforming an acoustic bass cello into a electronic instrument"
+title       : The Multi-Faceted Bass projectid   : multi-faceted-bass teaser		: Transforming an acoustic bass cello into a electronic instrument

 members:
- - name     : "Man Wai Che"
+ - name     : Man Wai Che
- - name     : "Rose Kue"
+ - name     : Rose Kue
- - name     : "Sam Wells"
+ - name     : Sam Wells
- - name     : "Gene Kogan"
+ - name     : Gene Kogan
 ---
 An acoustic bass was transformed into an electronic speaker using a combination of PureData  and Ableton digital software.